 Work Group Co-Chairs: Bill Scheyer, President, Vision 2015

 Denyse Ferguson, Vice President, Economic Development, Cincinnati USA Regional Partnership

-The WTIC Partnerships Work Group identifies prospective partner organizations and nurtures collaborative relationships with them.
-The Work Group is the point of contact for establishing those relationships across the global water industry, and ensures that a relationship with the WTIC is mutually beneficial.
+The Confluence Partnerships Work Group identifies prospective partner organizations and nurtures collaborative relationships with them.
+The Work Group is the point of contact for establishing those relationships across the global water industry, and ensures that a relationship with Confluence is mutually beneficial.

 5. Communications & Marketing Work Group

 Work Group Chair: Melinda Kruyer, Principal, Kruyer & Associates.

 The Communications & Marketing Work Group creates awareness of Confluence on a Regional, National and Global basis.
 The Work Group is responsible for the development of all Confluence branding, marketing materials, website design and maintenance, and media relations initiatives.